gerlydol2-coder/A-Plant-Species-Image-Classification/README.md

 | <img src="https://github.com/user-attachments/assets/4ad8870e-ca91-44de-a48d-01918d71bf4b" width="250" /> | Sorghum |
 | <img src="https://github.com/user-attachments/assets/d7cc803f-43a1-4405-939f-6cadd3a47e2e" width="250" /> | Buckwheat |
 | <img src="https://github.com/user-attachments/assets/a51a5023-bee9-4ef9-b947-ed5a5e852800" width="250" /> | Foxtail Millet |
+# Reflection Questions

+**1. How did the number of images per class affect your model’s accuracy?**
+Classes with more images generally led to higher accuracy because the model had more examples to learn from.
+In contrast, classes with fewer images sometimes caused the model to misclassify, as it did not have enough data to generalize well.

+**2. Which plant species were most commonly misclassified and why?**
+Crops that looked visually similar, such as finger millet and pearl millet, were most commonly misclassified.
+This is likely because their textures and shapes share similar patterns, making it harder for the model to distinguish between them.

+**3. How did changing the epochs, batch size, or learning rate affect the training results?**
+Increasing the number of epochs helped the model converge better but could lead to overfitting if too high.
+A larger batch size made training faster but sometimes reduced accuracy, while a smaller batch size gave more precise updates.
+Adjusting the learning rate affected how quickly the model learned—too high caused instability, too low made training slow.

+**4. What challenges did you encounter during dataset collection and labeling?**
+Collecting enough high-quality images for each cereal crop was time-consuming.
+Some images were unclear, taken from unusual angles, or included multiple crops, making labeling more difficult.
+Ensuring consistency in image size and quality was also a challenge.

+**5. If you were to improve your model, what specific changes would you make and why?**
+To improve the model, I would increase the dataset size for underrepresented crops, apply data augmentation to improve generalization, and experiment with deeper neural network architectures.
+Additionally, fine-tuning hyperparameters like learning rate and batch size could further enhance accuracy and reduce misclassification.